devlike-code/moho/README.md

 moho -r <folder where your moho files are>
 ```

 In this repo, you can run `moho -r ./test` to see the generated files.
+If running from a developer view, replace the command with `cargo run -- -r ./test`.

 Calling `moho` will generate `.h` and `.cpp` files within that folder next to the `.moho` files.
 Here's a sample for a `.moho` file: